weflex/product-development-guide/Readme.md

 ![enhancements-board](images/enhancements-board.png)

-Similar to the `Bugs`, the `Enhancements` board also came with four lists, `NextUp`, `InProgress`, `Staging` and `Live`.
+Similar to the `Bugs`, the `Enhancements` board also come with four lists, `NextUp`, `InProgress`, `Staging` and `Live`.
 Each card in `Enhancements` travels from the left-most `NextUp` waitlist and ends up in going `Live`.

 A card moves into `Staging` list means it coding (if needed) is done and now it's time to verify its functions.
-This step would usually take couple of days, usually a week.
+This step would usually take a couple of days to a week.

 If the feature is correct (function-wise) and stable, we will move the card to `Live` and put it into production.

-`Work In Porgress` items in `Enhancement` workflow may be in these types:
+`Work In Progress` items in `Enhancement` workflow may be in these types:

 + user interview
 + design